 A few people have asked what’s been going on with the project.
 I submitted a parliamentary question via Patrick Costello TD (thanks Patrick!), asking for a timeline and if funding was secured.

-The full answer (from 6th April 2022) is below, but the latest key points are:
+The full answers (from April 2022 and March 2023) are below, but the latest key points are:

 - They’re going to approach it in phases.